 - Initiative 2: Healthy Life Choices: Trinity seeks proposed projects that will motivate, encourage, educate and transform the daily health choices made by our region’s residents by encouraging positive choices or diminishing negative ones.
 A range of needs/challenges has been identified including obesity prevention, smoking cessation, nutrition choices, regular exercise, and wellness education.
 Trinity seeks projects that will measurably impact the regional health choices over the long term.

-- Initiative 4: Family Strengthening: Trinity seeks partners that can implement programs that will measurably strengthen the family in our community.
-Health begins at home.
-By positively and significantly impacting the percentage of nuclear families, many health-related problems could be addressed before they ever materialize.
-We seek creative proposals drawn from experience, other cities or innovative ideas that will measurably support and encourage healthy nuclear families by divorce avoidance, retention of fathers in the home, prevention of abuse, improved parenting skills, gang elimination, strengthening faith & family values, improved foster care and prenatal education.
+- Initiative 5: Neighborhood/Community Strengthening: Trinity seeks partners that can implement programs that will measurably strengthen neighborhoods in our community.
+Health begins at home and our neighborhoods are the first network outside the home.
+By positively and significantly impacting neighborhood interaction, isolation that can lead to addiction could be reduced.
+We seek creative proposals drawn from experience, other cities or innovative ideas that will measurably support and encourage healthy neighborhood networking.
+The goal is to actively connect people to the folks that live in close proximity from their family to the families down the street.

-- Initiative 5: Open Solicitation: Trinity recognizes there are great needs in many areas relating to the health of our region.
+- Initiative 6: Open Topic: Trinity recognizes there are great needs in many areas relating to the health of our region.
 For this reason, we are leaving one of our topics “open” for those of you with a passion to serve the health needs of our community in ways that your experience guides.
-We encourage you to submit your proposals within an existing 2018 Initiative Topic if your projects related to the needs described as this will aid our evaluation process.
+We encourage you to submit your proposals within an existing 2019 Initiative Topic if your projects related to the needs described as this will aid our evaluation process.

 Files are in Microsoft Word .docx format.
 These files contain information about the intent of the topic, the general grant philosophy and approach of Trinity.

 4-Diminishing Adverse Childhood Experiences (ACEs) and Their Effects